Raheemcodes/date-picker/README.md

 2. ## **CLI**

    - Run npm i aray-datepicker in your CLI.
 You can now import the createDatePicker Function by passing import { createDatePicker } from 'aray-datepicker' in your JS file.
 Then call createDatePicker('date-picker').
-You can now use the &lt;date-picker>&lt;/date-picker> tag in your HTML document
+You can now use the &lt;date-picker>&lt;/date-picker> tag in your HTML document.
-     Attributes